go101/golds/README.md

 * Lists types not only by alphabet, but also by popularity (only avaliable when JavaScript is on), which is good to understanding some packages with many types declared.
 * Supports listing unexported types and values, which is helpful to understand some packages.
-* Treats `main` packages as the same as library packages.
+* Treats `main` packages as same as library packages.
 * Rich package-level type/value information collection:
   * Shows type implementation relations ([demo 1](https://docs.go101.org/std/pkg/go/ast.html#name-Node) and [demo 2](https://docs.go101.org/std/pkg/bytes.html#name-Buffer)).
   * Shows method implementation relations ([demo](https://docs.go101.org/std/imp/io.Reader.html#name-Read)).